emtiu/freebsd-outerbase/README.md

 The main difference with this setup is that `/boot` is not part of the inner base system, since it must reside on the outer base UFS partition.
 Therefore, `/boot` is not covered by BE protection when doing upgrades for example.

-Otherwise, BEs should work as expected, but haven't been exhaustively tested. *Issue reports are welcome.*
+Otherwise, BEs should work as expected, but haven't been exhaustively tested.

 ### characteristics of the installed systems
 These are the unique/surprising/nonstandard properties of the systems installed by this install script.
 For tunable options, see **variables in the install script** above.
 For a description of the booting process, see **installing** and **booting and unlocking** above.